simonnickel/snap/README.md

 Welcome to SNAP, a set of packages I use to build iOS Apps.
 They contain shared code, generic implementations of common features, and a template to kickstart a new project.

-Disclaimer: Main goal of most packages is to support my own needs.
+Disclaimer: Most packages are focussed on my own needs.
 They are public for you to get inspired, learn and tell me what I am doing wrong (srsly, pls tell me!).

 ## Package Dependencies